Good for Novice Owners:

 - Average Lifespan: 10-14 years

-English Boston-Bulldog Breed Profile
+English Boston-Bulldog Dog Breed Information

 The English Boston-Bulldog is a cross between an English Bulldog and a Boston Terrier.
 This designer breed loves their family, is devoted to them, and strives to be a committed, involved member of the family.

 Although the English Boston-Bulldog is not recognized by the American Kennel Club, they are recognized by other notable dog organizations.
 The American Canine Hybrid Club, Designer Dogs Kennel Club, and more all recognize the English Boston-Bulldog.

 English Boston-Bulldogs tend to make great family dogs.
 They bond closely with their families, are affectionate, and love nothing more than being with them.
 They also tend to have a playful, comedic personality paired with a calm, gentle nature.